kanjiurooj/myfirstproject/README.md

 # myfirstproject
-It is my first project on github
+It is my first git reprository.
+Author-Urooj